tmenguy/ha-solcast-solar/README.md

 ## Changes

 v4.2.8
-* Upgrade data files from v3 integration by @autoSteve
-* Catch duplicate API key being specified by @autoSteve
-* Add re-auth and reconfigure flows by @autoSteve
 * Fix an issue when half-hourly breakdown is disabled but hourly is enabled by @autoSteve
 * Fix an issue with transitioning from granular to legacy dampening by @autoSteve
 * Fix an issue with using multiple hard limits by @autoSteve
 * Fix an issue with stale start when auto-update is enabled by @autoSteve
+* Upgrade data files from v3 integration by @autoSteve
+* Config and options flows check valid API key and sites available by @autoSteve
+* Add re-auth and reconfigure flows by @autoSteve
+* Catch duplicate API key being specified by @autoSteve
 * Remove check for conflicting integration by @autoSteve
 * Add integration and unit tests by @autoSteve